awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/sagemaker.rst

 .. _upload_sagemaker_docker:

-Step 2: Upload Docker Images to Amazon ECR Repository .......................................................
+Step 2: Upload Docker images to Amazon ECR repository .......................................................
-Because SageMaker relies on Amazon ECR to access customers' own Docker images, users need to upload the Docker images built in the Step 1 to their own ECR repository.
+Because Amazon SageMaker relies on Amazon ECR to access customers' own Docker images, users need to upload the Docker images built in the Step 1 to their own ECR repository.

 The following command will authenticate the user account to access to user's ECR repository via AWS CLI.